utkonos/lst2x64dbg/README.md

 symbols that are *not* external locations.
 With the desired symbols selected, right click and select:
 **Export -> Export to CSV...**

+**NOTE: If you happen to select external locations, they will be ignored.**

 ![Symbol Table](/images/symbol_table.png)

 Name this file `<module_name>.csv`